MegaBitmap/UDPBD-for-XEBP/README.md

 19. Launch XEB+ then Play!

-To add or remove games, stop the server then mount the exFAT storage device to `/mnt/ps2`
+To add or rename/remove games, stop the server then mount the exFAT storage device to `/mnt/ps2`
 ```
 sudo mount /dev/nvme0n1p6 /mnt/ps2/ -o uid=$USER
 ```